seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > The whirlpool cut off whirls no more. \
 > This, even this, is suffering's end.

-What has the *Arahant* done?
+What has the *arahant* done?
 He has cut off the whirlpool.
 He has breached it and has reached the desireless state.
 The stream of craving is dried up and flows no more.
 The whirlpool cut off at the root no more whirls.
 And this is the end of suffering.
-The cutting off of the whirlpool is the realization of cessation, which is *Arahant*-hood.
+The cutting off of the whirlpool is the realization of cessation, which is *arahanthood*.

 It is because of the accent on the arising aspect that the current tries to move against the main stream.
 When that attempt is given up, the rest happens as a